Forecasting Algorithms for Causal Inference with Panel Data: Theoretical Framework

 \subsection{SyNBEATS}

-Like factor models and matrix completion methods, we propose a method that incorporates information along both dimensions simultaneously.
-Unlike those methods, we do not make any assumptions on low-rank heterogeneity.
-As shown in Figure \ref{fig:syn}, we instead use a neural network to predict the counterfactual by reformulating our goal as a supervised learning problem.
-Just as the linear models would determine weights separately across space and time in Eq. [\ref{syntheticcontrol}] and [\ref{unconfoundedness}] respectively, now weights are determined simultaneously via neural network training.
+We cast the challenge of causal inference in the panel data setting as a supervised learning problem and propose drawing on both horizontal and vertical information to inform the prediction of the (missing) untreated potential outcomes for the treated unit in the post-treatment time period.
+Specifically, we propose a neural network architecture to determine prediction weights across time and units, depicted in Figure \ref{fig:SyNBEATSarchitecture}.

-Recall $T_0+1$ is the first treated period and $N$ is the treated unit.
-Model training is based on the mean squared error loss over the preintervention period when $Y_{Nt}$ is fully observed.
-To form predictions for these values at every time step, the model uses the future control outcomes at $t$ and the lagged treated unit's outcomes from $t-n_{lag}$ to $t-1$, where $n_{lag}$ denotes the number of lagged outcomes.
-We note that $n_{lag}$ is a hyperparameter that is constant across all training examples, so for ease of notation we define $\underline{t} := t-n_{lag}$ When $n_{lag}=1$ for example, $\underline{t} = t-1$ and we simply use one lagged outcome: $Y_{N,t-1}$.
+Model training is based on the mean squared error loss over the pre-intervention period when $Y_{Nt}$ is fully observed.
+To form predictions for these values at every time step, the model uses the contemporaneous control outcomes at $t$ and the lagged treated unit's outcomes from $t-n_{\text{lag}}$ to $t-1$, where $n_{\text{lag}}$ denotes the number of lagged outcomes used.
+Because $n_{\text{lag}}$ is constant across all training examples, we define $\underline{t} := t-n_{\text{lag}}$ for convenience.
 Formally, at every $t = 1,\ldots,T_0$, our model predicts the observed $Y_{Nt}$ with $\{Y_{it} \}_{i=1}^{N-1}$ and $\{Y_{Ns}\}_{s=\underline{t}}^{t-1}$.
-We then take the squared difference and sum across all time steps in the preintervention period for our total loss.
-In summary, our model $m: \R^{(N-1)+(n_\text{lag})} \to \R$ is trained via gradient descent methods to minimize the following loss:

-We remark that in our models, $n_{lag} = 1$, and through hyperparameter tuning we discover that most specifications work best with a small number of lagged periods.
-This is consistent with the findings from the SDID literature which place non-zero time weights only on a small set of prior periods.
+The model, $m: \R^{(N-1)+(n_\text{lag})} \to \R$, is trained via gradient descent methods to minimize loss based on the following loss function:\footnote{The loss function assumes a one-period-ahead prediction objective, which is what we implement in practice.
+The method can also support multiple-period-ahead predictions by averaging over the loss in subsequent future periods.}